Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 Veteran climber and sports scientist Eric Horst has been writing training manuals for decades, including the groundbreaking “How to Climb 5.12.”
 In “Training For Climbing,” Horst covers topics such as energy system training, developing power endurance and aerobic endurance, and injury prevention.

 For climbers of all ability levels, this book offers concrete methods for both immediate and continuous improvement.
-“The Rock Climber’s Training Manual” expands on the well-regarded Rock Prodigy training method that many elite climbers have utilized.
+“The Rock Climber’s Training Manual” expands on the well-regarded Rock Prodigy training method many elite climbers have utilized.
 Whether you climb 5.8 or 5.15, this book offers proven exercises that can effectively guide your training.

 “The Rock Warrior’s Way” focuses specifically on improving mental strength for climbing.
 Mental training is covered far less often in climbing literature compared to physical training.
 However, this is an all-important aspect that can unlock a climber’s full potential.